openstack/charm-magpie/src/README.md

 (Equal for both ports) Link Expiration: No
 ```

-The above output means, that there is two differences between these statuses: LACP Timeout and
+The above output means that there are two differences between these statuses: LACP Timeout and
 Synchronization.
 That means two things:

 1) the Partner side (a switch side in most of the cases) has incorrectly configured LACP timeout
 control.
 To resolve this, an operator has to either change the LACP rate from the Actor (e.g a
 server) side to "Slow", or adjust the Partner (e.g switch) LACP rate to "Fast".
-2) the Partner side considers this physical link as a part of different link aggregation group.
+2) the Partner side considers this physical link as a part of a different link aggregation group.
 The
-switch config has to be revisited and link aggregation group members needs to be verified again,
+switch config has to be revisited and link aggregation group members need to be verified again,
 ensuring there is no extra or wrong links configured as part of the single LAG.

 After addressing the above issues, the port state will change to 63, which means "LACP link is fully